shivarepo/face_detection/face-detection-recognition-master/README.md

 When Unknown face is found in a frame, it is saved in a video file (mp4).
 To make the video file with manageable size, a new video file is created for every minute. (only when Unknown face is detected.
 Else no video file is created).
 At a regular interval, these video files can be archived and then feed as input for the encoding program to detected better next time.

 # Voice greetings:
 I have added voice based greetings once a face is recognized and attendance is marked.
-You need to install mpg321 on your mac to get this working. <br>
+You need to install google-cloud-texttospeech and pygame on your computer to get this working. <br>
+`pip install --upgrade google-cloud-texttospeech` <br>
-`$brew install mpg321`
+ `pip install pygame`
-<br> and uncomment the below lines in trackerutil.py
-    #self.tts = gTTS(text='Good morning.
-Welcome '+ student_name, lang='en')
-    #self.tts.save("good.mp3")
-    #os.system("mpg321 good.mp3")
-# Note:
-I have not tested this for multiple scenarios.
-So, this is still underdevelopment

 Some Python libraries that are required are,
 `pip install face-recognition`;